themcclure/shaft/README.md

 # shaft
-Summarising Histories of Applicants For Tournaments (SHAFT) - a tool to process WFTDA officiating documents for tournament. staffing.
+Summarising Histories of Applicants For Tournaments (SHAFT) - a tool to process WFTDA officiating documents for tournament staffing.